 - 17 Main vehicular access should be provided at the north end of the site. - 18 Permeability for pedestrian access through the site and down to the waterfront should be provided. - 19 Public access should be provided along the water's edge.

-- 20 At grade parking areas should be landscaped. - 21 Trees should be planted along Maple Street.
+21 Trees should be planted along Maple Street.